Last edited: August 2018

 - Water usage – How much water are you using or do you expect to be using, and what will you be using it for (drinking water, irrigation, etc)?
 This is easiest when you are currently already pumping water with, for example, a diesel generator.
 In case you are not currently using any water the solar water company should be able to make some predictions based on your input (for example, the number of people or cattle drinking the water or the surface area of crops which need to be irrigated).
 Water usage is normally stated in liters or cubic meters (m3 = 1000L) per day.

-- Vertical distance - The vertical distance is the amount of meters the water needs to be pumped up.
-Depending on definition, this is also called lift or head.
+- Vertical distance – The vertical distance is the amount of meters the water needs to be pumped up.
+Depending on definition, another name for this this is lift or head.
 The total dynamic head (TDH) combines the vertical pumped distance (both “sucking” water as well as “pushing”) with the friction losses which gives the TDH in meters.

 - Horizontal distance – Aside from pumping the water up, how far does the water need to be transported over the ground?

-- Future plans - Often it is much more expensive to upgrade a system in the future compared to building a slightly larger system from the get-go.
+- Future plans – Often upgrading a system in the future is much more expensive than building a slightly larger system from the get-go.
 Make sure that the solar water pumping company knows about any expansion plans you might have.

 - Location of components – Where will the solar array be located?
 Is it possible to use an existing roof for this, or should it be located in the field?
 In case of pumping from a lake or river, what is the best place to put the pump?
 What is a good (high) place for the water storage tank and distribution piping?

-- Water quality - Especially when pumping from a pond, river or lake it will be necessary to know whether special precautions need to be taken to prevent dirt from clogging up the solar water pumping system.
+- Water quality – Especially when pumping from a pond, river or lake it will be necessary to know whether there is a need for special precautions to prevent dirt from clogging up the solar water pumping system.